-Traveling with your dog is quite an adventure for you both.
+Traveling with assistance dogs is quite an adventure for you both to say the least.
 As you dog needs to adjust all the time, it is quite demanding.
 One of the basics is to get your dog to do his business, question is, how do you do that when you have a transfer at the airport?
 Or when you need to be 1 hour early at the gate and it is time to go?

-At some airports you find dog toilets, great invention for those who need it!
+At more and more airports you find dog toilets, great invention for those who need it!

 How to explain your dog is not a pet but your 24/7 partner

 For hotels or other holiday accommodation you have booked, we have created this sheet for all assistance dog owners.

 It is very handy to have with you while traveling.

 It is written for hotel management, however, every moment of awareness will contribute in a good way, right?
 Feel free to share this sheet:

 How to welcome assistance dogs in your hotel

 Assistance dog travel info tool in 15 languages

 Explaining what an assistance dog is, and why your dog needs to be with you at all times, at any location, is quite hard when you are not really comfortable with the language people speak in the country you are visiting.